1. Home

 Tax credits

-First, the cost of your solar batteries can qualify for the Residential Clean Energy Credit, also known as the federal solar tax credit.
-Worth up to 30% of total installation costs, the incentive is redeemed as a credit against your federal income taxes owed, with no limit on the total amount that can be claimed.
+Solar batteries can qualify for the Residential Clean Energy Credit, also known as the federal solar tax credit.
+Worth up to 30% of total purchase and installation costs, the incentive is redeemed as a credit against your federal income taxes owed, with no limit on the total amount that can be claimed.

-A pie chart showing the value of the 30% battery tax credit.
+A graph showing the value breakdown of the tax credit for home batteries.

 In addition to the federal tax credit, several states offer state income tax credits for solar panels and home energy storage systems.
-While individual credit availability and values vary, in 2024, adding a solar battery may qualify you for a state income tax credit in Maryland, Massachusetts, New York, and several other states.
+While eligibility and credit values vary, state income tax credits exist in Arizona, Massachusetts, and New York.

 Rebates and battery sharing incentives